Cheapest Cell Phone Plan

 Most prepaid cell phone plans or pay as you go plans sell packages of minutes or monthly plans.
 In most cases these minutes have an expiration date typically 30, 60 or 90 days, however some offer annual plans.
 To keep the phone active you need to buy more minutes before the set time expires.
 In most cases the unused minutes will rollover if you replenish your account before the other minutes expire.
 But it is important to compare prepaid plans and make sure you know the pros and cons of each before making your decision on which may be the best cell phone plans for you and your needs.

-Cheapest Prepaid Cell Plan For The Occasional User
+Cheapest Prepaid Cell Plans For The Occasional User

 If you are looking for the cheapest prepaid cell service just for occasional use or as an emergency phone there are a few good, affordable options available.

-Cheapest Prepaid Cell Phone Plan For Basic Service
+Cheapest Prepaid Cell Phone Plans For Basic Service

 For a basic cheap prepaid wireless plan TracFone rates pretty well.
 They offer a few different plans from annual plans to pay as you go and monthly plans.
 They have a reliable network and service.
 They offer free long-distance to a variety of other countries and they offer versions of prepaid cell phone family plans.
 The plans are pretty straightforward.
 The downside is they have a limited choice of cell phones, but they do offer a couple of smartphones and the phones they have are generally pretty reasonable.